anam-hossain/phantommagick/README.md

 ## Dependencies

-[PhantomJS](http://phantomjs.org/download.html) is required to use this package.
+[PhantomJS](http://phantomjs.org/download.html) is required to install before use the PhantomMagick.

 #### How to install PhantomJS

-There are few ways to install PhantomJS:
+There are two ways to install PhantomJS:

 ##### 1. Using PhantomJS binary

-you can download PhantomJS binary from the following link:
+you can download official PhantomJS binary from the following link:

 [http://phantomjs.org/download.html](http://phantomjs.org/download.html).